Thoronador/morrowtools/sr/bsa_cli/readme.md

   -v         - same as --version
   COMMAND    - sets the command that shall be performed on the BSA
                file.
 Allowed commands are:

                    commands       - lists available commands
-                   extract-file - extracts a single file from the archive folders      - lists all folders in the archive help         - shows help for a command info         - shows BSA header information
+                   extract-file   - extracts a single file from the archive extract-folder - extracts a single folder from the archive folders        - lists all folders in the archive help           - shows help for a command info           - shows BSA header information
                    list           - lists all folders and files in the archive

                More commands may be added in the future.
                The command must be given in most cases.
   BSA_FILE   - set path to the BSA file to operate on to BSA_FILE.
                The BSA_FILE must be given in most cases.

-Use `bsa-cli help <command>` for more information on a specific command.
+Use 'bsa-cli help <command>' for more information on a specific command.
 ```

 ## History of changes